ashakhatri007/CeptreDocs/pages/Examples/Freedom.md

 Once these conditions are filled, the result of the rule firing would be:

-    - Equip: Keypad code (Element) Thomas (Element).
+    - Equip: Metal key (Element) Thomas (Element).

-And finally, check the box to remove the second condition (this would mean that after the rule is fired the keypad code will disappear from the room as Thomas has equipped it.)
+And finally, check the box to remove the second condition (this would mean that after the rule is fired the metal key will disappear from the room as Thomas has equipped it.)